firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-95-09/2021-09-14-my-custom-monster.md

 I rolled out of bed early the next morning, anxious and eager for my first full day with my monster.
 But I couldn’t find him.

 “Monster?”
 I called, and then, “Grumph?”
-That was the name I’d given him, because he seemed like a _Grumph_.
+That was the name I’d given him, because he seemed like a “Grumph.”
 But he didn’t answer to it yet.

 I searched everywhere: under the bed, the back corners of closets, the cobwebbed gaps behind bookshelves.
 Nothing.
 I checked the manual.
 It talked about learning your monster’s favorite hiding places, but it didn’t say what to do if your monster disappeared.